 The issue of potential RepBase modeled fire impacts on 2014 IMPROVE MID was examined by comparing observed and modeled 2014v2 and RepBase daily PM species light extinction on the 2014 IMPROVE MID.
 The top panel in Figure 3 shows the observed, 2014v2 and RepBase visibility impairment for the 2014 IMPROVE MID at the CANY1 IMPROVE monitoring site.
 There are no readily apparent fire impacts, which are indicated by large extinction values due to organic aerosol (also called OMC) and elemental carbon (EC), so the EPA recommended visibility projection approach would not be inappropriate using both the 2014v2 and RepBase modeling results.
 The lower panel in Figure 3 shows the 2014 MID extinction bar charts for Mount Rainier (MORA1).
 At MORA1 there are 2014 IMPROVE MID in August that have elevated carbon (attributable to fire impacts) in the RepBase scenario but not in the 2014v2 scenario.
 Here the EPA projection approach would be not appropriate as the RRFs for OA and EC would be very stiff (i.e., near 1.0).
 Although fires are most pronounced in the OA and EC concentrations/extinctions, fires also emit SOx and NOx species so would also reduce the effect of any response to reductions in US anthropogenic emissions contributing to AmmSO4 or AmmNO3.
 The top panel in Figure 4 shows the stacked extinction bar charts on the 2014 IMPROVE MID at Point Reyes (PORE1) IMPROVE site.
 At PORE1 the 2014v2 CAMx simulations has elevated OA (attributed to fire) on IMPROVE MID on September 11 and 14, 2014 that are not seen in the observed or RepBase modeling results.
 Thus, the EPA recommended approach may not be appropriate to make projections using the 2014v2/2028OTBb actual 2014 fires CAMx modeling results at PORE1.
 The bottom panel in Figure 4 show the stacked extinction bar charts for the Lassen Volcanic (LAVO1) site in northern California where the 2014v2 (August 3, 2014) and RepBase (August 24, 2014) CAMx simulations each have one day of elevated OA and EC concentrations (attributed to fire) that would dominate the RRFs using the EPA recommended visibility projection approach.

-Figures 3 and 4 confirm the concern that using RepBase fires could result in modeled fire impacts on the 2014 IMPROVE MID that would result in biased RRFs using the EPA recommended visibility projection approach and understate the visibility improvements in 2028.
+Figures 3 and 4 confirm that using RepBase fires could result in modeled fire impacts on the 2014 IMPROVE MID that would result in biased RRFs using the EPA recommended visibility projection approach and understate the visibility improvements in 2028.
 But they also raise new concerns that even using 2014 actual fires in the 2014v2/2028OTBb scenarios there could be modeled fire impacts on the 2014 IMPROVE MID resulting in biased RRFs and 2028 visibility projections.